DongLiang999/DSSE-indivisual/README.md

 - Reflection.ipynb contains the **reflection** on the learning process

-Thank you for taking the time to review and provide feedback on my code！
+Thank you for taking the time to review and provide feedback on my portfolio！